iprapas/landslide-sar-unet/README.md

 # Deep Learning for Rapid Landslide Detection using Synthetic Aperture Radar (SAR) Datacubes

-Repository for the paper "Deep Learning for Rapid Landslide Detection using Synthetic Aperture Radar (SAR) Datacubes"
+Repository for the paper [Deep Learning for Rapid Landslide Detection using Synthetic Aperture Radar (SAR) Datacubes](https://arxiv.org/abs/2211.02869)

 ## Installing the requirements
 To run the experiments presented in the paper make sure to install the requirements.